In Italy for the most magical season? Here are 10 things to do in Italy in autumn suggested by locals.

 September marks the beginning of the annual grape harvest.
 A tiring but fascinating ritual, la vendemmia is increasingly establishing itself as one of the activities that arouse the most interest among tourists on holiday in Italy.

-Whether in a Tuscan estate, an Apulian vineyard or a Ligurian terrace, forking up a pair of shears and getting your hands on large bunches of grapes hanging from perfectly-designed rows of vines has been transformed over the years from a 'poor' task into an elite experience.
+Whether in a Tuscan estate, a vineyard in Sardinia or a Ligurian terrace, forking up a pair of shears and getting your hands on large bunches of grapes hanging from perfectly-designed rows of vines has been transformed over the years from a 'poor' task into an elite experience.

 Indeed, the grape harvest is the main autumn event in Italy and, therefore, one of the most authentic things to do here.
 It's not only hard work and commitment but also a tremendous collective rite of joy and sharing.